A nonabelian Brunn-Minkowski inequality: Introduction

 We will later see in this paper that there is still a meaningful generalization of the Brunn--Minkowski inequality involving both $\mu$ and a right Haar measure $\nu$.
 Surprisingly, it turns out that if one only cares about unimodular cases, the nonunimodular cases are still needed for our proof.
-We will keep the settings and notations of this paragraph throughout the rest of the paper.
+We will keep the setting and notation of this paragraph throughout the rest of the paper.

 The problem of generalizing the Brunn--Minkowski inequality was proposed in 1953 by Henstock and Macbeath~\cite{HenstockMacbeath}; different variations of this problem were also later suggested by Hrushovski~\cite{HrushovskiPC}, by McCrudden~\cite{Mccrudden69}, and by Tao~\cite{TaoBlog}.
 In the direction of the intuition described earlier, Kemperman~\cite{Kemperman} showed in 1964 that $\mu(XY) \geq \mu(X)+\mu(Y)$ when $G$ is connected, unimodular and noncompact.
-Even more important for us is the followin generalization to all connected noncompact locally compact groups, which reads
+Even more important for us is the generalization~\eqref{eq: nonunimodular by Kemperman}, also in the same paper~\cite{Kemperman}, to all connected noncompact locally compact groups:

-While applicable to all locally compact groups, Kemperman's inequalities are not sharp even for $\RR^2$ giving a weaker conclusion than the Brunn--Minkowski inequality.
+While applicable to all locally compact groups, Kemperman's inequalities are not sharp: even for $\RR^2$, they give a weaker conclusion than the Brunn--Minkowski inequality.
 The most definite result toward the correct lower bound was obtained by McCrudden~\cite{Mccrudden69} in 1969.
 In effect, he showed that when $G$ is a unimodular solvable Lie group of dimension $d$, and $m$ is the dimension of the maximal compact subgroup, we have